 - One on one meeting questions great managers ask their teams

-- 51 Questions to ask in one on one meetings when you have managers reporting to you
+- 96 Questions to ask in one on one meetings with your managers

-- 47 Questions to ask in skip level one on ones meetings to improve your leadership
+- 66 Questions to ask in skip level one on ones meetings

 While not all of those questions posts were part of 2017, we see them referenced over and over.
 Try a few in your 1 on 1s in the new year and you may be surprised the impact.